 7. Your HSA plan is Portal

 One great benefit of the HSA plan is that it stays with you no matter who you work for or how long.
-When you change employers or leave work, the HSA stays without until you use the money on medical-related expenses or withdraw your funds.
+When you change employers or leave work, you keep the money until you use it on medical-related expenses or withdraw your funds.

 Who is eligible to offer an HSA plan?

-Before you start an HSA plan, keep in mind that you can only open an HSA through a trustee.
-A trustee is anyone approved by IRS who can include:
+Before starting an HSA plan, remember you can only open an HSA through a trustee.
+A trustee is anyone approved by the IRS who can include:

 Who is eligible to choose an HSA plan?

 You don’t need permission from the IRS to open an HSA plan.
-However, there are certain requirements you must meet before you are eligible to choose an HSA plan.
-The following are the requirement for an individual before choosing an HSA plan.
+However, there are specific requirements you must meet before you are eligible to choose an HSA plan.
+The following are the requirements for an individual before selecting an HSA plan.

-• You have no other health coverage except what is accepted by IRS through other health coverages.
+- You have no other health coverage except what the IRS accepts through other health coverages.

 What are the maximum contributions to HSA plans